 Information Security Management – NHS Code of Practice

 Records Management – Code of Practice for Health and Social Care 2016

 Our healthcare professionals and registered support staff are also regulated and governed by their professional bodies.

 Strict principles govern our use of information and our duty to ensure it is kept safe and secure.
 Technology allows us to protect information in a number of ways, in the main by restricting access.
 Our guiding principle is that we are holding your information in the strictest of confidence.

 All records held by the NHS are subject to the Records Management Code of Practice for Health and Social Care Act 2016 (The Code).
 The Code sets out best practice guidance on how long we should keep your patient information before we are able to review and securely dispose of it.

 How will we meet the principles of the GDPR?

-- Only using it if we have a lawful reason and when we do, we make sure you know how we intend to use it and tell you about your rights;
+- When processing your personal data, we always process in line with the Data Protection Principles: only using it if we have a lawful reason and when we do, we make sure you know how we intend to use it and tell you about your rights;

 - Only collecting and using your information to provide you with your care and treatment and will not use it for anything else that is not considered by law to be for this purpose;

 - Only using enough of your personal information that will be relevant and necessary for us to carry out various tasks within the delivery of your care;